microcosm/gsheet-/README.md

 *Row*, *Column* and *Range*
 Cells are arranged in rows and columns, and can be grouped together as a range of cells.

-To help shape the spreadsheet into a dashboard-like interface, the standard terms are extended with combinations and more specific terms.
+To help shape the spreadsheet into a dashboard-like interface, the standard terms are extended with combinations and more specific terms:

-*GoogleSheet*
-An integration class representing a Sheet within a Google Spreadsheet by wrapping access to the Google Apps Script API.

-*GoogleCalendar*
-An integration class representing a Google Calendar by wrapping access to the Google Apps Script API.

-*ScriptSheet*
+*ValuesSheet*
+The single sheet containing user-configurable configuration values.

+*FeatureSheet*
-A custom Sheet accessor containing data which should be processed by a custom script.
+A sheet to which a registered feature should be applied.

 *Widget*
 A range within a Sheet representing a uniform set of labeled user interface elements, like a table or a set of controls.
-Many ScriptSheets have only one Widget, some have two or more which are grouped because they are conceptually related.
+Many sheets have only one Widget, some have two or more which are grouped because they are conceptually related and easier for users to see in one place.